tophefo/IpCamera/README.md

 ## Discovery

 Auto discovery is now working, however I would still recommend using textual configuration which is covered below in more detail.
 Textual config should be preferred whilst the binding is under going a lot of changes as the channels and config items appear to be stored in a database and are not checked to be correct by the Openhab framework.
-If you use auto discovery it may be required to delete the camera and re-add it for the DB to be refreshed with correct data.
+If you use auto discovery it may be required to delete the camera and re-add it for the DB to be refreshed with the correct data.

 ## Binding Configuration

 The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added via the PaperUI inbox.
 To add a camera just press on the PLUS (+) icon in the INBOX of PaperUI.

 Cameras can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
 Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time openHAB restarts it removes and adds the camera so you automatically gain any extra channels or abilities that I add.
 If using PaperUI, each time I add a new channel you will need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
 Textual configuration has its advantages and locks the camera to use a simple UID which can be a plain text name like "DrivewayCamera".

 The configuration parameters that can be used in textual configuration are in CAPS, descriptions can be seen in PaperUI to help guide you on what each one does: